-Marker series.
-This marker is included in the Baltimore and Ohio Railroad (B&O), and the Maryland Civil War Trails marker
+Topics and series.
+This historical marker is listed in these topic lists: Railroads & Streetcars • War, US Civil.
+In addition, it is included in the Baltimore and Ohio Railroad (B&O), and the Maryland Civil War Trails series lists.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Cleveland Cottage (approx. 2.8 miles away); Deer Park Hotel (approx. 2.8 miles away); James Cardinal Gibbons (approx. 2.8 miles away); Cleveland Cottage and Site of Deer Park Hotel (approx. 3.1 miles away); You Were Gone Before We Knew It (approx. 5.8 miles away); History of Deep Creek Lake (approx. 5.9 miles away); Deep Creek Lake Discovery Center (approx. 5.9 miles away); Mineral County / State of Maryland (approx. 6 miles away in West Virginia).
+Cleveland Cottage (approx. 2.8 miles away); Deer Park Hotel (approx. 2.8 miles away); James Cardinal Gibbons (approx. 2.8 miles away); Cleveland Cottage and Site of Deer Park Hotel (approx. 3.1 miles away); Garrett County's Honored War Dead (approx. 5.7 miles away); You Were Gone Before We Knew It (approx. 5.8 miles away); History of Deep Creek Lake (approx. 5.9 miles away); Deep Creek Lake Discovery Center (approx. 5.9 miles away).
 Touch for a list and map of all markers in Swanton.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 16, 2006, by J. J. Prats of Powell, Ohio.
-This page has been viewed 2,172 times since then and 55 times this year.
+This page was last revised on July 14, 2019.
+It was originally submitted on August 16, 2006, by J. J. Prats of Powell, Ohio.
+This page has been viewed 2,285 times since then and 24 times this year.
 Last updated on November 4, 2010, by Timothy Carr of Birmingham, Alabama.
 Photos: 1, 2, 3, 4. submitted on August 16, 2006, by J. J. Prats of Powell, Ohio. • Craig Swain was the editor who published this page.